 Along with resolution, an outdoor projector needs to have high lumens number otherwise it would fail to bring the vividness that is required to deliver good quality images.
 Outdoor areas will somehow get light interference, so minimum 2500 lumens is needed to maintain the brightness of the movie images.
 Last but not least, if you are a 3D movie buff and won’t mind spending some good chunk, then you will find a lot of potent options from some famous brands.

 Lastly, one of the most important aspect you should consider the throw ratio as it will determine the place you will place the projector.
-So if you are hosting outdoor movie session where there is a shortage in space, then go for a projector with short throw ratio.
+So if you are hosting an outdoor movie session where there is a shortage in space, then go for a projector with a short throw ratio.

 2.2 Suppose if you already own a potent outdoor projector, then you just need to place your projector in-front or back your screen, but you should put them at the right distance.
 Follow the projector’s ideal throw distance and set it accordingly.